-These assets are generally transferred directly to those beneficiaries that were designated by you.
+These assets are generally transferred directly to those beneficiaries that you designated

-When you first opened these accounts, you received a legal form to complete that provided you with the opportunity to designate your beneficiary.
+When you first opened these accounts, you received a legal form to complete that provide you with the opportunity to designate your beneficiary.

-For example, if you designated your mom when you first set up your accounts, it is probably a good idea to refresh your beneficiaries.
-Often, after life changes such as a divorce, remarriage or the passing of a loved ones, our beneficiaries should be updated.
+For example, if you designated your mom when you first set up your accounts, it’s probably a good idea to refresh your beneficiaries.
+Often, life changes such as a divorce, remarriage, or the passing of a loved one happen, so update your beneficiaries.